Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: INTRODUCTION

-Restriction to the SES means that a physical qubit is required for every basis state of the computational Hilbert space and the method is not scalable.
-A technically unscalable architecture, however, might still be useful for practical prethreshold quantum computation.
-But the scaling imposes large resource costs for algorithms involving ancillary qubits, as each ancilla doubles the required graph size.
-Here we show how to circumvent this doubling by reintroducing a tensor product structure in the computational Hilbert space, which necessitates leaving the SES.
-In particular, we show that a complete graph of $n+n'$ qubits can implement the tensor product of an $n$-qubit SES register holding ``data" with $n'$ ancilla qubits, in such a way that each ancilla controls the application of an arbitrary $n \! \times \! n$ unitary to the data.
-In applications we will typically have $n$ large but $n'=O(\log n)$.
-Crucially, the number of steps required to perform a set of $n'$ controlled-unitaries is independent of $n$ and only linear in $n'$ (as they are performed serially).
+Restriction to the SES means that a physical qubit is required for each basis state of the computational Hilbert space, and the method is not scalable.
+A technically unscalable architecture, however, might still be useful for practical NISQ computing.
+But the scaling does impose large resource costs for algorithms involving ancillary qubits, as each ancilla would double the required graph size.
+Here we show how to circumvent this doubling by reintroducing tensor product structure into the computational Hilbert space, which necessitates leaving the SES.
+In particular, we show that a complete graph of $n+n'$ qubits can implement the tensor product of an $n$-qubit SES register holding ``data" with $n'$ ancilla qubits, in such a way that each ancilla coherently controls the application of an arbitrary $n \! \times \! n$ unitary to the data.
+Crucially, the number of steps required to perform a set of $n'$ controlled-unitaries is {\it independent} of $n$ and only linear in $n'$ (as the controlled-unitaries are performed serially).

 To better understand the tensor product structure consider adding a single superconducting qubit to an existing SES array, resulting in a complete graph of $n+1$ qubits; see Fig.~\ref{16plus1 figure}.
 There are two distinct ways of doing this, which we call {\it direct sum} and {\it tensor product}.
 The direct sum means that number of excitations remains unity and the dimension of the computational subspace is increased by one, resulting in an $n+1$-qubit SES register.
 Adding $n'$ qubits in this way increases the size of the register to $n+n'$ qubits.
-Or we can say we have added an $n'$-qubit register to the original $n$-qubit register.
+Or we can say we have added an $n'$-qubit SES register to the original $n$-qubit register.
 If we denote the computational subspace of an $n$-qubit SES register by ${\rm SES}_{n},$ the direct sum implements